litanda/SolarlikePeakbagging/Freqency_list_for_3642_kepler_RGB_stars-APJSxxxxx/README.txt

 Note:

 Although we screened most stars in our sample and found the frequencies reliable, it is possible that a few of the stars have incorrect results since they were returned from an automatic pipeline.
-They do not affect the conclusion regarding the scaling relations because of their small number.
-However, if a reader wishes to use the frequency for a particular star, they should carefully vet them before use.
+They do not affect results of population studies because of their small number.
+However, if readers wish to use the frequency for any particular stars, they should carefully vet them before use.